reimagined/resolve/examples/todo/README.md

 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+### `npm run test:e2e`

+Runs functiontal (E2E) tests suite by Testcafe runner on local machine.
+It's independent command, so you should not start application server or launch browser manually.
+E2E tests will be open in default system browser, or you can specify custom browser by **browser** command line argument.

 ## Supported Language Features and Polyfills